L’Anse Amour / L’Anse aux Morts by Kevin Major (2008)

 With mixed media illustrations by Robin Smith Peck.
 32pp.
 217 x 305.
 Text set in 16 pt.
 Bembo cast by Michael Bixler, Skaneateles, NY.
 30 copies printed on Japanese machine-made Gampi paper.
 The illustrations were laser and screen printed on Japanese papers and drafting vellum.
 Stab-sewn with synthetic sinew into Tan St. Armand hand-made paper covers.

-$900 plus shipping and tax where applicable.
-Contact Tara to inquire about purchase.
+CAD$1,100 plus shipping and tax where applicable.

 On a southern shore of Labrador lies the inlet of L’Anse Amour, once known to French fishermen as L’Anse aux Morts.
 Inland, at the edge of a nest of stunted spruce, not far from a rim of sandy beach, is found one of the oldest burial mounds in North America.
 Seventy-five hundred years ago, the Maritime Archaic, the first people to reach what is now Newfoundland & Labrador, put to rest, in a broad pit deep in the sand, the body of a 12-year child…face down, with a slab of rock across the child’s lower back.
 Near the head they placed a cache of knives and spear points, and an ivory walrus tusk.
 Below the neck was set a whistle made from the hollow bone of a bird.
 All the while, on either side of the body, the funeral fires blazed into the night.